 The iron-founder employs all the methods of coring explained at pages 335 to 338, and also others of an entirely different kind but little required in brass-works; namely, for lateral holes in the parts of the castings buried beneath the general surface of the mould, and which are explained by the figs. 180 to 183.
-Thus 180 represents the finished casting, 181 the model of the same, 182 the appearance of the bottom flask or drag when the pattern is first removed, and 183 the flask and cores when closed ready for pouring; the moulds are inverted, and the same letters of reference refer to similar parts of each figure.
+Thus 180 represents the finished casting, 181 the model of the same, 182 the appearance of the bottom flask or drag when the pattern is first removed, and 183 the flask and cores when closed ready for pouring; the moulds are inverted, and the same letters of reference refer to similar parts of all these figures.

-The core print a, would deliver from the sand and leave the cavity at a, fig. 182, to be afterwards filled by the core shown black in fig. 183, just the same as formerly explained at fig. 164.
+The core print a, would deliver from the sand and leave the cavity at a, fig. 182, to be afterwards filled by the core shown black in fig. 183, the same as formerly explained at fig. 164, p.
+335.

-But the core print b, fig. 181, which may be compared with the black stud b, fig. 183, would tear away the sand above it in withdrawing the pattern; and therefore the print is made to extend to the neighbouring face of the pattern, or the parting line, as at e, fig. 183.
-This being the case, the pattern would leave the space denoted by fig. 182; the core is put down sideways to the bottom of the recess, and extends entirely across the same; the small open space above, is made good with the general surface, as shewn by the shade lines in fig. 183, and this filling in, at the same time fixes the core precisely where denoted by the print d, which latter has a mark to denote to the moulder where the core is to end.
-The circular hole requires the core print shown at c, fig. 181, and the cores themselves are made in the core-boxes, 165 and 166, before explained at page 336.
+But the core print b, fig. 181, (which has reference to the black stud b, fig. 183,) would tear away the sand above it in withdrawing the pattern; therefore the print b should like d fig. 181, extend to the face of the pattern, or the parting line, represented by e, fig. 183.
+This being the case, the pattern would leave the space denoted at d, fig. 182; the core is put down sideways to the bottom of the recess, and extends entirely across the same; the small open space above, is made good with the general surface, as shewn by the shade lines in fig. 183, and this filling in, at the same time fixes the core precisely where denoted by the print d, which latter has a mark to show to the moulder where the core is to end.
+The circular hole requires the core print shown at c, fig. 181; the cores themselves are made in the core-boxes, 165 and 166, before explained at page 336.

-Fig. 185 represents the model and core-print, from which the finished casting shewn at fig. 184 might be made from a solid pattern in a two-part flask; it would be inverted, and the parting would be made upon the line, x.
-The print for the holes a, a, would be placed in the top flask, and those for the great apertures or panels d, would be made in a core-box of the express form, and as thick as the pattern and core-print measured together.
-The core would be deposited edgeways into the coreprint, and the upper corners of the mould would be made good, as explained in fig. 183.
+Fig. 185 represents the model and core-print, from which the finished casting shown at fig. 184 might be made from a solid pattern in a two-part flask; it would be inverted, and the parting would be made upon the line, x.
+The prints for the four holes a a, would be placed in the top flask, and those for the great apertures or panels d, would be made in a core-box of the express form, and as thick as the pattern and core-print measured together.
+The core would be deposited edgeways into the core-print, and the upper corners of the mould would be made good, as explained in fig. 183.

-By the same method, a mortise wheel, or one with spaces around its edge, as at m m, fig. 186, to be filled with wooden cogs, might be made with a series of core-prints, as at c, brought up flush with the parting of the mould; if each print were filled with a core such as fig. 187, made in an appropriate core-box, the matter would be accomplished with great facility and truth.
+By the same method, a mortise wheel, or one with spaces around its edge, as at m m, fig. 186, to be filled with wooden cogs, might be made with a series of core-prints, as at c, brought up flush with the parting of the mould; if every print were filled with a core such as fig. 187, made in an appropriate core-box, the matter would be accomplished with great facility and truth.

 The iron-founder makes frequent use of flasks which divide in three or four parts; this is done in many cases simply to increase the depth of the contained space; in which case when wooden flasks were employed, they admitted of being temporarily fixed together by dogs, or large iron staples, driven a little way into the neighbouring flasks, but the modern iron flasks are fixed by cotters.
-The following examples will shew the nature of some other uses to which the flasks and several partings are applied.
+The following examples will show the nature of some other uses to which the flasks with several partings are applied.